 This course provides a framework for mapping research topics at the intersection of medicine and engineering/physics in the Harvard-MIT community.
 Lectures provide fundamental concepts and consider what's hot, and why, in research areas including regenerative biomedical technologies, biomedical imaging and biooptics.

-Molecular Biology of Human Disease, Harvard-MIT HST MD-PhD Program
+Molecular Biology of Human Disease, Harvard-MIT MD-PhD Program

 This course introduces first year MD-PhD students to critical reading of scientific literature and to molecular biology tools that can be used to solve clinical problems.

 This course seeks to bring the practicing otolaryngologist up to date with the latest techniques in otologic surgery, including chronic ear disease, otosclerosis, cochlear implantation, vestibular disorders, and endoscopic ear techniques.